 - Glidos, created by Paul Gardiner, is shareware (free to try, $10 to unlock).
 Glidos quickly and easily installs the game and allows you to configure it with various sound and graphics enhancements, including full compatibility with the Tomb Raider Xtra high-res texture packs.
 Glidos also works with the GOG and Steam downloads.
 For details, downloads and instructions, visit Glidos.net.

 - The Tomb Raider Installer, created by Chris Ware and Gidierre, is a free, basic installation utility based on the DOSBox DOS emulator.
 It works with the CD version of Tomb Raider and Windows XP through 7.
 Visit MintraSystems for download links and instructions.

 - Tomb Raider Chronicles also has free Tomb Raider Installers for later versions of Windows.

 If you don't want to bother with installers and patches, GOG and Steam both offer updated versions of TR1 for Windows XP, Vista, 7 and 8 that require no patching.
-They don't include Unfinished Business; however, one enterprising player has figured out how to run the bonus levels with the GOG version.
-See this GOG forum post for instructions.
+They don't include Unfinished Business, but it's possible to add them.
+Follow these links for the GOG Unfinished Business setup and Steam Unfinished Business setup.

 Click through for a list of support links for Glidos and other Tomb Raider installers.